Bit Dimensions and Definitions

 Length of the bit from top to tip.

-Keeping the Stickout as short as is necessary helps reduce flexing of the bit, increasing accuracy, reducing wear and the chances of bit failure.
+Keeping the stickout as short as necessary helps reduce flexing of the bit, increasing accuracy, reducing wear, and the chances of bit failure.

-Especially in the case of small diameter bits the shaft diameter may be larger than the cutting diameter, the shoulder length is the distance from the tip this change starts.
-Effectively this is the maximum depth a bit can go vertically into the stock material, not as far as it can cut effectively though.
+Especially in the case of small diameter bits, the shaft diameter may be larger than the cutting diameter.
+The shoulder length is the distance from the tip where this change starts.
+Effectively, this is the maximum depth a bit can go vertically into the stock material, not as far as it can cut effectively though.

 Flute Length